hashicorp/katakoda/consul-l7-observability-kubernetes/step4.md

-Install Grafana with the following command.
+Install the application with the following command.

 `kubectl apply -f app`{{execute interrupt T1}}